telerik/document-processing-docs/libraries/radspreadstreamprocessing/features/page-setup-exportedr.md

 ## Working with PageSetupExporter

-Importan part is that you need to place the __PageSetupExporer__ after the code for exporting all cells on the sheet.
-Example 1 demostrates how you can create the __PageSetupExporter__ and where to palce it.
+An important part is that you need to place the **PageSetupExporer** after the code for exporting all cells on the sheet.
+Example 1 demonstrates how you can create the **PageSetupExporter** and where to place it.

 #### **[C#] Example 1: Using  PageSetupExporter**